hussainkawsar98/miniBlog/README.md

 ## About Project

 It is a Blog Project and it made by me.
 There are use HTML, CSS, JavaScript, JQuery, PP, Laravel and Bootstrap.
 This project has all type options which are get a blog.

-Included options is
+#Included options is
-Post CRUR
+- Post CRUR
-Category CRUD
+- Category CRUD
-User CRUD
+- User CRUD
-Tag CRUD
+- Tag CRUD
-Needed all setting
+- Needed all setting
-Daynamically Changable Social link
+- Daynamically Changable Social link
-Separaite admin and editor
+- Separaite admin and editor
-Hig secoure dashborad
+- High secoure dashborad

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).